 Does Snake Plant flower?
 Maybe.
 Creamy white, tubular blooms growing along a tall flower stalk may appear on mature plants.
 If you're lucky enough to get the blooms, you'll love their beautiful fragrance.
 Cut off flower stalks after blooming has stopped.

 This relative of Mother-in-Law's Tongue is just as easy to grow, but has a fresh, bold style all its own.
 You'll enjoy this striking accent among your indoor plant collection.
 Its easy-going nature and tolerance of dry air and soil also make it a reliable office plant.

 Any problems with growing Sansevieria are usually related to watering.
 Allow the soil to dry out between waterings.
 If in doubt, keep it on the dry side.
-The only things that will kill this plant is soggy soil and prolonged exposure to cold temperatures.
+The only things that will kill Cylindrical Snake Plant is soggy soil and prolonged exposure to cold temperatures.

 Humidity: Average room (about 40% relative humidity) or lower.
 Snake Plants will tolerate dry air, but keep it away from air vents or drafts.

 Temperature: Average to warm room temperatures 65-75°F/18-24°C. It will tolerate fluctuating temperatures, but not below 55°F/13°C.

-Fertilizer: Feed monthly spring through fall with this fertilizer for succulent plants, mixed at half the recommended strength.
+Fertilizer: Feed monthly spring through fall with fertilizer specially made for succulent plants, mixed at half the recommended strength.
 Don't feed in winter, when growth is slower.